 - i.
 (Insert) School Name - ii.
-(Insert) Inventory ID/Serial - iii.
-Number of items Purchased with Federal Grant Funds - b.
-All Federal Grant funded capital purchases of equipment/inventory items with 600 series object codes will be inventoried and labeled as stated above, regardless of individual unit costs according to Federal Inventory Guidelines as outlined in CFR 200.318 & CFR 200.313.
-The school will maintain an inventory report for all Federal Grant funded equipment/inventory items with 600 series object codes using the format provided by the Department of Education.
-All equipment will be marked with a federal sticker and will include information that relates to the inventory sheet.
-The inventory report will be updated when new items are purchased, items are disposed/given a final disposition, and during each biannual inventory.
+(Insert) Inventory ID/Serial Number - iii.
+Number of items purchased with Federal Title I funds. - 2.
+All Title I funded capital purchases of equipment/inventory items with 600 series object codes will be inventoried and labeled as stated above, regardless of individual unit cost.
+The school will maintain an inventory report for all Title I funded equipment/inventory items with 600 series object codes using the format provided by the Department of Education.
+The inventory report will be updated when new items are purchased, items are disposed/given a final disposition, and during each bi-annual inventory.